 There are two primary types of debt, installment and revolving.
 Installment debt is where one loan is taken out and paid back over time with regular monthly payments until the balance is paid off.
 Think of an automobile loan, for example.
-Revolving debt is debt where the balances can rise and fall over time as new charges are made while making payments against the debt each month.
+With revolving debt, the balances can rise and fall over time as new charges are made.
+Payments are made against the debt each month.
 Revolving debt allows borrowers to either pay the minimum amount required or anything beyond.
 Credit card debt is a classic example of revolving debt.

 Affordability is viewed as a percentage of gross monthly income.
 This percentage is referred to as a debt ratio.
 If a loan program suggests a ratio of say 30, that means the mortgage payment including principal and interest, taxes, insurance and mortgage insurance (when required) must be 30% of the gross monthly income for all borrowers on the loan application.
 And this is where the difference between installment and revolving debt comes into play.
 Installment debt is relatively simply to calculate because it’s listed on the credit report and the lender knows that monthly debt won’t change.
 Revolving debt can change each month, but lenders will still typically use the minimum amount shown on the credit report.

 With revolving debt, it’s a little different.
 It’s important to note here the difference between an automobile loan and an automobile lease.
 With a loan, the consumer owns the car while the lender has an active interest in the collateral (the car).
 When the loan is paid off, the lender releases the interest and the consumer owns the car outright.
 With a lease, when the lease period expires, the car is either turned back in to the lender, pays for it outright in cash, or takes out an installment loan to buy the car.

 The consumer can then pay off the credit card balance entirely in order to get debt ratios at acceptable levels.
 But if the consumer’s ratios are too high before paying down any credit card, the lender may ask the consumer to not only pay off the credit card to but to close it down.
 This isn’t a common occurrence but if an applicant is just barely qualifying as it were, the lender can make that request.

 When paying down debt or paying an account off completely, a paper trail must be kept and provided to the lender showing the account has been settled if required.
 Someone can pay off a car loan today, but the monthly payments can still show up on a credit report for up to another 30 days.
 Documentation showing this transaction will prove the debt is paid down to zero or otherwise closed down completely.
 If someone wants to pay off a credit account to help qualify, having a paper trail is key.